Tayruh/sadako/reference.md

 You can use the `*` dialog token in six ways:

 1. With an `!` action token.
 This closes the dialog window.
 If a name is given, it will close after clicking the link.
 If none is given, it will close immediately.
-Any text following the `!` action token will be discarded.
+Any text following the `!` action token will be discarded.<br>
-Close immediately: `[:*!:]`
+Close immediately: `[:*!:]`<br>
 Close with link: `:[*! @: Link name:]`

 2. Just output straight text to a dialog window.<br>